-Sirena Station vs San Pedrillo Station in the Corcovado National Park
+Sirena Station vs San Pedrillo Station in Corcovado National Park: Honest 2026 Comparison with videos

 Introduction to Corcovado National Park

 Corcovado National Park, the crown jewel of Costa Rica, is an adventure lover's haven.
 The park is so big that it's split into several sectors, each with its unique vibe.
 There's the well known Sirena Station, on the south end.
 Then there's the wild San Pedrillo Station, closer to the park's northern edge, with its own flavor of fauna and ocean breeze.
-Getting to these places is part adventure on its own.
-Whether you trek through the jungle or hitch a ride on a boat, you're in for an experience.
-It's raw nature, beautiful hiking, and totally worth it.
-Just remember, the park doesn't baby its visitors.
-Come prepared to respect the wild.
+For many travelers, however, the best wildlife experience near Corcovado isn’t actually in the national park — it’s on guided hikes through our private 130-acre biological reserve right next door.
+No other tourists.
+No park guards.
+Just you, your guide, and the jungle.

 Exploring Sirena Station: What to Know